-III.
-End of Year Report - Operational Core Function - List Core Function Goals and Actions for Reporting Year.
-IV.
-Findings and Analysis as Related to Strategic Plan Metrics v.
-End of Year Report - Strategic A Strategic Plan - List Actions an ntified on the A nnual Unit Plan of the College VI.
-Department al Accomplishmer Above (Bullet Format): nts in this Repo orting Period Ex xcluding those N Mentioned VII.
-Plans for Upcoming Fiscal Year - Actions to A Address Operat ional Core Func tions VIII.
-Plans for Upcoming Fiscal Year - Actions to A Advance the Co llege Strategica lly IX.
-Resource Adjustments: Realloc evidence for the adjustment a Function or Strategic Initiative and rationale. nd indicate the e relationship o of the request to a Core Budget Name Number Amount Proposed Change Final Proposed Budget Operating \$ \$ \$ Travel
+- III.
+End of Year Report Operational Core Function List Core Function Goals and Actions for Reporting Year. - IV.
+Findings and Analysis as Related to Strategic Plan Metrics - V. End of Year Report Strategic Actions as Identified on the Annual Unit Plan of the College Strategic Plan List Actions and outcomes. - VI.
+Department al Accomplishments in this Reporting Period Excluding those Mentioned Above (Bullet Format): - VII.
+Plans for Upcoming Fiscal Year Actions to Address Operational Core Functions

+VIII.
+Three Year Strategies for the Department Aligning with the Three College Goals to be Completed in the 2021-2024 Cycle